Jeremy Clarkson admits he was ‘wrong’ about new business venture

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Jeremy Clarkson has admitted that he was “wrong” about his new pub after being warned about how difficult it is to make money in the hospitality industry at the moment.
+Jeremy Clarkson has admitted he was “wrong” about his new pub after being warned over how difficult it is to make money in the hospitality industry at the moment.

 The former Top Gear and Grand Tour host opened The Farmer’s Dog in August, paying less than £1m for the property formerly known as The Windmill, in Asthall, near Burford in Oxfordshire.